dunef-io/ts-xml/README.md

 ## Limitations

-`ts-xml` is designed for simplicity and ease of use.
+`typescript-xml` is designed for simplicity and ease of use.
 To maintain its lightweight footprint, it does not currently support:
 -   🚫 DTD or XML Schema validation.
 -   🚫 XPath or XSLT transformations.
 -   🚫 Event-based (SAX-style) parsing for handling very large files.